scala/scala-swing/README.md

   a number of components, like TextField, CheckBox, RadioButton, and so on.
 Our guess is that this architecture was chosen because Java lacks multiple inheritance.
   In scala-swing, components that can have child components extend the Container trait.
 - Layout managers and panels are coupled.
 There is no way to exchange the layout manager of a panel.
 As a result, the layout constraints for widgets can be typed.
   (Note that you gain more type-safety and don't loose much flexibility here.
 Besides being not a common operation, exchanging the layout manager of a panel in Java Swing almost always leads to exchanging the layout constraints for every of the panel's child component.
 In the end, it is not more work to move all children to a newly created panel.)
+- Widget hierarchies are built by adding children to their parent container's `contents` collection.
+The typical usage style is to create anonymous subclasses of the widgets to customize their properties, and nest children and event reactions.

-  The event system.
-TODO.
+- The scala-swing event system follows a different approach than the underlying Java system.
+  Instead of add event listeners with a particular interface (such as `java.awt.ActionListener`), a `Reactor` instances announces the interest in receiving events by calling `listenTo` for a `Publisher`.
+Publishers are also reactors and listen to themselves per default as a convenience.
+  A reactor contains an object `reactions` which serves as a convenient place to register observers by adding partial functions that pattern match for any event that the observer is interested in.
+  This is shown in the examples section below.
 - For more details see [SIP-8](docs/SIP-8.md)

 The library comprises two main packages: